 QUALIFICATIONS REQUIRED AND SELECTION CRITERIA:

 All applications must address each selection criterion detailed below with specific and comprehensive information supporting each item in DS-174 block no. 19-22.
 If the application submitted fails to demonstrate eligibility, the application will be marked unqualified.
 It is the responsibility of the applicant to provide all pertinent information.

-(3) Language: Level IV, Fluent in English and Thai is required.
+(3) Language: Level IV speaking/reading and writing English and Thai are required.

 Applications will be initially screened and scored for eligibility in accordance with the required qualifications and points mentioned above.
 To be considered for candidacy, applicants must address each criterion in their application as to how they meet the minimum qualifications for this position.
 Top-ranked candidates who meet the minimum qualification will be given a recruitment test.
 The recruitment test and interview will be structured around the selection criteria above.
 Applicants with passing marks from recruitment test and with a valid TOEIC score of 855 or above will be invited for an interview.
 Recruitment test and interview will be conducted in USAID/RDMA Bangkok, Thailand.
 USAID/RDMA will screen for nepotism/conflict of interest in determining successful candidacy.
 Reference checks will be conducted once the applicant pool is narrowed down to the top candidate(s).
 Only shortlisted candidates for final interview will be notified of the selection result.
 Internal candidates must have successfully completed a one year probationary period of employment before being eligible to apply.

 Please follow the check lists and submission guidelines, posted on the official website: http://bangkok.usembassy.gov/job_opportunities.html carefully and submit complete application package before the deadline.